GarrettOHara/ComputerNetworksNotes/Lesson7_Software_Defined_Networking_1/notes.md

 ### SDN Controller

-SDN controller is a logically centralized entitty that acts as an interface between network elements and network control applications.
+SDN controller is a logically centralized entity that acts as an interface between network elements and network control applications.

 ### Network Control Applications